 Will currently uses paper and colour as a starting point to form 3-dimensional sculptures which he aims to suggest a rhythmic movement.
 This motion is also reflected in his freestanding woodland/land art sculptures.

-Study and research of materials and their dynamic interaction with one another are ongoing and essential to my practice.
-The concept of ‘Perceived Motion’ sculptural pieces created from static rigid components fascinates me.
-By interweaving these materials to simulate movement I communicate with an audience.
+The materials used include plaster, coal, flint rock, foraged sticks of wood, tree branches, wire, watercolours, oil, pastels and paper, also, the study and research of materials and their dynamic interaction with one another are ongoing and essential to his practice.
+The concept of ‘Perceived Motion’ sculptural pieces created from static rigid components is also of interest and interweaving these materials to simulate movement.

-COPYRIGHT © 2020 Will Griffin.
+COPYRIGHT © 2021 Will Griffin.